Gold Diggers: The Secret of Bear Mountain

 Gold Diggers: The Secret of Bear Mountain is a 1995 American adventure film directed by Kevin James Dobson, and starring Christina Ricci, Anna Chlumsky, Polly Draper, Brian Kerwin, Diana Scarwid, and David Keith.
-Set in 1980 in the Pacific Northwest, the film follows two teenaged girls who, inspired by a local legend, attempt to recover a fortune of gold inside a mountain.
+Set in 1980 in the Pacific Northwest, it follows two teenage girls who, inspired by a local legend, attempt to recover a fortune of gold inside a mountain.

 Plot

 In June 1980, teenager Beth Easton and her recently widowed mother, Kate, relocate from Los Angeles to the small town of Wheaton, Washington, where they move into Kate's aunt's farmhouse.
 Initially, Beth misses the city and resents her new surroundings.
 In town she encounters Jody Salerno, a troubled but free-spirited teenager who has a bad reputation.
 While riding her bike the next day, Beth is forced off the road by a pickup truck and plummets down a steep ravine, crashing her bicycle into a river, where Jody is fishing.

-Kate attempts to ingratiate Beth with two local girls, Tracy and Samantha.
+Kate attempts to ingratiate Beth with two local girls named Tracy and Samantha.
 While they are picking berries at the house, Beth encounters Jody, who has been hiding in a tree and throwing cherries at them.
-Tracy and Samantha warn Beth against associating with Jody, but Beth joins her on a trek through the woods.
-Beth and Jody quickly become friends, and Jody tells Beth she has an adventure planned for the following day, the summer solstice.
-When Jody fails to meet Beth that morning, local cop Matt Hollinger offers her a ride to Jody's house.
+Tracy and Samantha warn Beth against associating with Jody, but she joins her on a trek through the woods.
+They quickly become friends, and Jody tells Beth she has an adventure planned for the following day, the summer solstice.
+When Jody fails to meet Beth that morning, local sheriff Matt Hollinger offers her a ride to Jody's house.
 Jody's mother, Lynette, answers the door, appearing shaken and inebriated, and tells Beth that Jody is not home.

 Matt brings Beth home and realizes that he is an old acquaintance of her mother.
 Beth receives a phone call from Jody, who directs her into the forest outside her house.
 She explains that she hid from Matt and Beth because she had broken in and stolen candy from the vending machines in the local high school; she then tells Beth the story of Molly Morgan, a female miner who purportedly died in a mine collapse in Bear Mountain while searching for gold.
-The girls board a motorized boat which Jody has hidden along the river, and ride downstream and into the mountain, where she has set up a makeshift living space in the cavern entryway.
+They board a motorized boat which Jody has hidden along the river, and ride downstream and into the mountain, where she has set up a makeshift living space in the cavern entryway.
 When Beth notices Jody's bandaged shoulder, Jody confesses that Lynette and her abusive boyfriend, Ray, had gotten into a fight the night before, and that Jody may have fatally wounded him after he chased her into the woods.
 Beth urges Jody to go to the police, but she refuses, planning to hide out in the mountain.